Fodor's Expert Review Casa Cortés ChocoBar

-The Cortés family has been making bean-to-bar chocolate for more than 85 years.
-In 2013, they opened Puerto Rico's first "choco bar" to share their passion.
-The walls in this vivid, modern space are decorated with ads from the '50s, original chocolate bar molds, a timeline of chocolate, and two flat screens showing the chocolate-making process.
-From pastries to tapas, breakfast dishes to panini sandwiches, the chef integrates chocolate into every bite without overpowering.
-Ripe plantain mofonguitos are filled with chocolate and bacon bits.
-The pan-fried jumbo shrimp with a chocolate lemon sauce are delicious.
-Bonbons, chocolate bars, and even chocolate soaps are also for sale.
-Locals from all over the metro area flock here for weekend brunch; arrive early to avoid a long wait.
-On Thursday, Saturday, and Sunday an upstairs gallery offers a glimpse of the family's private contemporary Caribbean art collection.
+The Cortés family has been making bean-to-bar chocolate for more than 90 years, and, in 2013, they opened Puerto Rico's first "chocobar" to share their passion.
+The walls in this vivid, modern space are decorated with ads from the 1950s, original chocolate-bar molds, a timeline of chocolate, and two flat screens showing the chocolate-making process.
+From pastries and breakfast sandwiches to panini and tapas, the chef integrates chocolate into every bite without overpowering.
+Bonbons, chocolate bars, and even chocolate soaps are available for sale.
+People from all over the metro area flock here for weekend brunch; arrive early to avoid a long wait.
+An upstairs gallery offers a glimpse of the family's personal collection of contemporary Caribbean art.

 00901, Puerto Rico